metzlar/PyKvDal/README.rst

 Ever started a project when you didn't know what datastore to use?
 SQL or NOSQL?
 PostgreSQL or Mongodb?
 The requirements were unclear, specially the non-functional requirements so you chose MySQL since its reasonable fast and supports transactions?
 PyKvDal makes you not worry about these things at the start of the project.
-There is only one file and it is designed to be replaced by a proper ORM or document store mapper when the type of database has been decided.
+PyKvDal exists of only one module and it is designed to be replaced by a proper ORM or document store mapper when the type of database has been decided.
 PyKvDal just lets you begin without worries while you know you can easily transfer to another solution or just connect PyKvDal to the correct database.